-Note the wording of these scriptures.
-It talks about “lawsuits” and being “defrauded.”
+Note the wording of these scriptures; they talk about “lawsuits” and being “defrauded.”
 Obviously this was referring to business transactions and things that might be handled in a civil court, not accusations of raping a child!

 The Real Issue

 The real issue when it comes to how Jehovah’s Witnesses handle child sex assault accusations and their “two witness” rule is that they are stubbornly adamant about doing things their own way, and refuse to listen to a dissenting opinion.
 No one else can try to explain a different interpretation of the scriptures to them, or point out scriptures they’re ignoring.
 They strongly feel that they, and they alone, have the truth about the bible and scriptures, and no one can tell them anything different.

 Not only is this horrifically dangerous for children in the religion, but it also shows a blatant hypocrisy of Jehovah’s Witnesses.
-Followers of this religion always encourage other people to “keep an open mind” about the bible and to examine what it says against their long-held beliefs, but then they refuse to do the same.
+Followers of this religion always encourage other people to “keep an open mind” about the bible, and to examine what it says against their long-held beliefs, but then they refuse to do the same.
 They are blatantly misapplying and ignoring scriptures, not in a trivial matter, but in cases of sexual assault, but don’t even try to tell them that.
 The scriptures are clear, but unless they arrive at a conclusion on their own, they won’t budge in their own self-righteous stubbornness.

 Please share using the social media below.